-Well-executed technical SEO means making your website crawlable.
-An HTML sitemap is the key to success.
-Search engines read your sitemap and use it to crawl your site — meaning they send a bot to the webpage to “read” it.
+Well-executed technical SEO means making your website crawlable and accessible.
+Search engines read your sitemap and use it to crawl your site—meaning they send a bot to the webpage to “read” it.
 Google bot and other search engine crawlers then determine what’s on that page.

 What Is an HTML Sitemap?

-HTML Sitemap vs. XML Sitemap: What Is the Difference?
+HTML Sitemap vs. XML Sitemap: What's the Difference?

 There are two main types of sitemaps: HTML and XML.
-Hypertext markup language (HTML) and extensible markup language (XML) are two coding languages used to create webpages.
+HTML and extensible markup language (XML) are two coding languages used to create web pages.

 When it comes to sitemaps, the main difference is that HTML sitemaps focus on making the website more user-friendly for humans, while XML sitemaps are written solely for search engine spiders (crawlers).

 Benefits of an HTML Sitemap

 Given that search engine spiders prioritize XML sitemaps for fast crawling, you might wonder why you should bother with an HTML sitemap.
 After all, the spiders are what determine how and if the page is indexed and ranked.